romaintrovallet/tutorials/NCS_USB-CDC_DFU.md

 In your app folder, create a folder named `child_image` In this folder create a file named `mcuboot.conf`
-And add this line inside the file
+And add these lines inside the file

 ```bash
 # Enable logging for MCUboot